tracipotocnik/leasetheweb/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 = Features =
 * Table Header (Option)
+* Table Caption (Option)
+* Support for ACF Gutenberg blocks
 * Add and remove table columns and rows
 * Change order of columns and rows by dragging
 * To move to the next cells editor press key: tab
 * To move to the previous cells editor press key: shift + tab

+= ACF Pro 5.8 will introduce Blocks for Gutenberg =

+The Table Field will support the new [ACF Blocks for Gutenberg](https://www.advancedcustomfields.com/blog/acf-5-8-introducing-acf-blocks-for-gutenberg/).
+You can test it now.
+Download and install the latest ACF Pro 4.8 Beta available on your ACF account.
+Click the ***See all versions*** link alongside your license.

 == Frequently Asked Questions ==